-- calibration, and/or repair of information technology, scientific and medical, and office and business equipment if the CO determines that the resultant award may be exempt from Service Contract Act coverage; - (jj) Clause 3-200, Service Contract Act Place of Performance Unknown is included in solicitations and contracts when the place of performance is unknown at the time the solicitation is issued.
-When the procurement is subject to the Service Contract Act and when a public notice is required (see: § 325.10), the CO will include a statement in the notice to the effect that: - (1) the place of performance is unknown at the time the solicitation was issued; - (2) and the CO has requested wage determination for the possible places or areas of performance; and - (3) the CO will request wage determinations for additional possible places of performance if asked to do so in writing. - (4) The CO will appropriately fill in the clause's blank spaces; - (kk) Clause 3-205, Protest After Award is included in all solicitations and contracts: - (II) Provision 3-210, Protests is included in all solicitations exceeding the judiciary's small purchase threshold (see: § 325.10).
+- (bb) Clause 3-145, Payment for Overtime Premiums is included in solicitations and contracts when a cost-reimbursement contract is contemplated.
+The CO will appropriately fill in the clause's blank spaces. - (cc) Clause 3-150, Contract Work Hours and Safety Standards Act Overtime Compensation is included when the resulting contract may involve the employment of laborers or mechanics (see: Glossary); - (dd) Clause 3-155, Walsh-Healy Public Contracts Act is included in solicitations and contracts if the procurement is for the manufacturing or furnishing of products and expected to be in excess of \$15,000; - (ee) For applicable Services Contract Act provisions and clauses (see: § 325.25.80); - (ff) Reserved - (gg) Reserved - (hh) Provision 3-185, Evaluation of Compensation for Professional Employees is included in solicitations for service contracts when the contract amount is expected to exceed \$500,000 and the service to be provided will require meaningful numbers of professional employees; - (ii) Reserved - (ii) Reserved - (kk) Clause 3-205, Protest After Award is included in all solicitations and contracts: - (II) Provision 3-210, Protests is included in all solicitations exceeding the judiciary's small purchase threshold (see: § 325.10).
 The CO will appropriately fill in the provision's blank spaces; - (mm) Clause 5-30, Authorization and Consent is included in all solicitations and contracts.
-Use the clause with Alternate I if the solicitation or contract is for communication services with a common carrier and the services are unregulated and not priced by a tariff schedule set by a regulatory body. - (nn) Court organizations with the capability of making payment by electronic funds transfer (EFT) will incorporate the following clauses as indicated: - (1) Clause 3-300, Central Contractor Registration is included in solicitations and contracts except when: - (A) the contract is awarded under circumstances of urgent and compelling need; - (B) the contractor is a foreign vendor;
+Use the clause with Alternate I if the solicitation or contract is for communication services with a common carrier and the services are unregulated and not priced by a tariff schedule set by a regulatory body. - (nn) Court organizations that are capable of making payment by electronic funds transfer (EFT) will incorporate the following clauses as indicated:

-- (C) awards under \$5,000 that do not use EFT for payment. - (2) Clause 3-305, Payment by Electronic Funds Transfer Central Contractor Registration is included in solicitations and contracts that include Clause 3-300. - (3) Clause 3-310, Payment by Electronic Funds Transfer Other Than Central Contractor Registration is included in contracts when a critical sole source provider of goods or services refuses to register in CCR, but has provided Electronic Funds Transfer information for payment directly to the judiciary. - (4) Provision 3-315, Submission of Electronic Funds Transfer Information with Offer is included in solicitations when urgent and compelling circumstances require award to be made without regard to whether or not the awardee is registered in CCR.
+- (1) Clause 3-300, Central Contractor Registration is included in solicitations and contracts except when: - (A) the contract is awarded under circumstances of urgent and compelling need; - (B) the contractor is a foreign vendor; or, - (C) awards under \$5,000 that do not use EFT for payment. - (2) Clause 3-305, Payment by Electronic Funds Transfer Central Contractor Registration is included in solicitations and contracts that include Clause 3-300. - (3) Clause 3-310, Payment by Electronic Funds Transfer Other Than Central Contractor Registration is included in contracts when a critical sole source provider of goods or services refuses to register in CCR, but has provided Electronic Funds Transfer information for payment directly to the judiciary. - (4) Provision 3-315, Submission of Electronic Funds Transfer Information with Offer is included in solicitations when urgent and compelling circumstances require award to be made without regard to whether or not the awardee is registered in CCR.
 The resulting contract must include either Clause 3-305, Payment by Electronic Funds Transfer - Central Contractor Registration, if the awardee is registered in CCR, or Clause 3-310, Payment by Electronic Funds Transfer - Other Than Central Contractor Registration, if the awardee is not registered in CCR.